Bbuyukyilmaz/standalone_freertos/README.md

 # standalone_freertos
 Standalone FreeRTOS implementation for Kria KV260.
+The source code in reporsitory are tested in Vitis 2024.1 IDE and the XSA file was created by Vivado 2024.1.

 Kria KV260 board boot-mode is set to SD boot if you want to boot the device by JTAG then follow the steps below.